-This tutorial shows you how to update Ubuntu for both server and desktop versions.
-It also explains the difference between update and upgrade along with a few other things you should know about updates in Ubuntu Linux.
+This tutorial shows you how to update Ubuntu for both the server and desktop versions.
+It also explains the difference between “update” and “upgrade,” along with a few other things you should know about updates in Ubuntu Linux.

-Updating Ubuntu is absolutely simple.
+Updating Ubuntu is incredibly simple.
 I am not exaggerating.
-It’s as simple as running two commands or using two
+It’s as simple as running two commands, or using two mouse clicks.